xperseguers/theodia/Documentation/Usage/Index.rst

 Events are related to a location (or place of worship).
 Upon first encounter, this extension will automatically create a new place of worship when it encounters a new one in the calendar.
-Those places are fetched from theodia and stored at the root of the TYPO3 install (``pid=0``).
-Once imported, you may move that record wherever you want and edit it freely.
+Those places are fetched from theodia and stored in the storage folder you defined in your Site Configuration.
+Once imported, you may edit it freely.

 .. _usage-settings: